Devastating toxic algae bloom plagues Florida's Gulf Coast

 Another algae problem plagues Florida's waterways, Murawski said, and confused and frustrated people are conflating the two.
 Blue-green algae affect freshwater, and Murawski said it has a direct correlation to agricultural and urban runoff.

-Heavy rains in May caused Lake Okeechobee to discharge into rivers and canals.
-That water contained the blue-green algae, and the bright green sludge oozed onto docks, dams and rivers.
+Heavy May rains caused Lake Okeechobee to discharge water containing blue-green algae into rivers and canals.
+The bright green sludge oozed onto docks, dams and rivers.

 Regardless, those who live, work and play in the area are disturbed.